bjgjaefg23k/openkim-pipeline/docs/tutorial_ase.rst

 --------------------------------

-If you do not wish to develop on the virtual machine, you can also install the OpenKIM KIMCalculator onto your local machine.
+If you do not wish to develop on the virtual machine, you can also install the OpenKIM ASE KIMCalculator onto your local machine.

 OpenKIM currently maintains an unofficial interface to the Atomic Simulation Environment (ASE) through a Python module called `kimcalculator`.
 This module